Table of Contents Show

-There are many sizes and varieties of blenders in the market depending on what type of food it can process.
-However, blenders sure have their limitations, and below are some of their common uses.
+There are many sizes and varieties of blenders on the market depending on what type of food it can process.
+However, blenders sure have their limitations and below are some of their common uses.

 - Used as a grinder, it is commonly for grinding semi-solid foods like fruits, and vegetables into a puree

 - Used in blending ingredients such as milk, sweet sauces, and ice cream for milkshakes